frederic-perez/AmE-dictionary/data/dictionary.md

 __skimp<sup>1</sup>__ _v_ :five: (skimped) Expend or use less time, money, or material on something than is necessary in an attempt to economize. _Don’t skimp on insurance when you book your holidays._
 __skimp<sup>2</sup>__ _n informal_ A fashionably short or revealing garment. _She wore a yellow skimp._ _Don’t skimp on the turkey._
 __skimpy__ _adj_ :three::hammer:
-__skin diving__ Underwater swimming in which the swimmer, without lines to the surface, is variously equipped with a face mask, flipperlike footgear, scuba equipment, etc.
+__skin diving__ _n_ Underwater swimming in which the swimmer, without lines to the surface, is variously equipped with a face mask, flipperlike footgear, scuba equipment, etc.
 __skin parlor__
 __skinflint__ _n_ One who is very reluctant to spend money; a miser.
-__skip stones__ _Alafair was skipping stones across the water into a cypress stump._
+__skip stones__ _v_ (skip rocks) To throw smooth flat stones into a lake, river etc in a way that makes them jump across the surface. _Alafair was skipping stones across the water into a cypress stump._
 __skipper__ _n_ :two::hammer:
 __skips__ _n_ :two::hammer: _One of the skips yelled._
 __skirmish<sup>1</sup>__ _n_ :four::hammer: (skirmishes)